 The sense of urgency is a powerful deterrent to comparison shopping.

-However, it's unlikely that if Saladmaster products were sitting next to All-Clad or Demeyere cookware at a Williams-Sonoma that the salesperson could convince you that it was better to the tune of thousands of dollars.
+It's unlikely that if Saladmaster products were sitting next to All-Clad or Demeyere cookware in a Williams-Sonoma that the salesperson could convince you that it was better to the tune of thousands of dollars.
 (Because it really isn't.)

-While it's true that waterless cooking is a healthy method and that clad stainless is one of the healthiest cookware choices you can make, the truth is that much of Saladmaster's marketing is just that: marketing.
+It's true that waterless cooking is a healthy method and that clad stainless steel is one of the healthiest cookware choices you can make, but even so, much of Saladmaster's marketing is just that: marketing.
 And their direct sales approach makes it possible for them to charge over-the-top prices for what is basically a good quality brand of clad stainless cookware.

 Is Saladmaster a Multi-Level Marketing Scheme?

-No. Saladmaster uses some questionable sales strategies, but the product is real.
+No. Saladmaster may use some questionable sales strategies, but the product is real.
 The salespeople are selling a real product, and it is a high quality product.

 We are not questioning the quality of the product, or its use in healthy cooking.
 We are only questioning the claim that Saladmaster is alone in its ability to help people live a healthier lifestyle.

 Here, we look at Saladmaster claims in detail to help you understand what exactly they're selling, and why we think the cookware is overpriced.

 Claim: "Saladmaster selects only the finest materials for its products.
 The 316Ti Titanium Stainless Steel is of a much higher grade and sheen than the stainless steels used by other cookware companies.
 In fact, 316Ti is widely known and respected in the medical field for it’s high performance and durability, and is used to make the world’s finest health equipment."